bikash-jha2829/tweets_stream/README.md

-Improvements on the existing code :
+# Improvements on the existing code :
+- 1.Addition of Dead Letter Queue
-1. More test cases
+2. More test cases
-2. Duplicate records handling
+3. Duplicate records handling
-3. Designing of Delta lake (Robust)
+4. Designing of Delta lake (Robust)